ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/iceberg-athena-dbt.md

 ### Athena for scalability

-Amazon Athena is built on the open-source [Trino SQL Engine](https://trino.io/) and uses the [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/catalog-and-crawler.html), an [Apache Hive metastore](https://blog.jetbrains.com/big-data-tools/2022/07/01/why-we-need-hive-metastore/)-compatible catalogue, to store and retrieve table metadata for data held in S3.
+Amazon Athena is built on the open-source [Trino SQL Engine](https://trino.io/) and uses the [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/catalog-and-crawler.html), an [Apache Hive metastore](https://blog.jetbrains.com/big-data-tools/2022/07/01/why-we-need-hive-metastore/)-compatible catalogue, to manage metadata for data held in S3.
 This allows users to interact with structured data in S3 using SQL queries.
 Athena is serverless and operates within a [shared regional cluster](https://repost.aws/questions/QUdX6shGHrT-GDpuc_NDkSNA/how-does-athena-prepare-a-cluster-of-compute-nodes-for-a-specific-query), meaning all accounts in the same AWS region share the same pool of resources.
+It uses asynchronous processes and [quotas](https://docs.aws.amazon.com/athena/latest/ug/service-limits.html) to ensure effective and fair usage across accounts.

-Although Athena is often used as an ad-hoc querying engine, it can also be used for [ELT](https://docs.aws.amazon.com/athena/latest/ug/ctas-insert-into-etl.html).
-This offers several advantages:
+Although Athena is often used as an ad-hoc querying engine, it can also be used for [ELT](https://docs.aws.amazon.com/athena/latest/ug/ctas-insert-into-etl.html), offering several advantages:

-* Athena is serverless, which means there is no infrastructure to manage.
+* **Serverless**: No infrastructure to manage.
-* Athena is interactive and SQL-based, which makes it easy and intuitive to use, particularly for new joiners.
+* **Interactive and SQL-based**: Easy and intuitive to use, particularly for new joiners.
-* Using Athena for both processing and querying makes it easier to share best practice between data engineers and analysts, for example on [performance tuning](https://docs.aws.amazon.com/athena/latest/ug/performance-tuning.html), as well as build shared utilities.
+* **Unified Processing and Querying**: Facilitates sharing best practices between data engineers and analysts, such as performance tuning, and building shared utilities.
-* Athena calculates the compute capacity needed to execute queries, eliminating the necessity for manual configuration and optimisation.
+* **Automated Compute Capacity**: Athena calculates the compute capacity needed to execute queries, eliminating the need for manual configuration and optimization.
-* Athena uses asynchronous processes and quotas to distribute and ensure fair usage across accounts.
-* Whilst Athena enforces quotas, it is possible to request increases, up to a limit.
-This is particularly relevant for ELT processes which can take longer to run and involve hundreds of tables.
-For example, we have extended the DML (Data Manipulation Language) query timeout from 30 minutes to 60 minutes, and raised the limit on concurrent queries from 150 to 500.
+* **Scalable Quotas**: Quotas can be increased upon request, up to a limit.
+This is particularly relevant for ELT processes that can take longer to run and involve hundreds of tables.
+For example, we extended the DML (Data Manipulation Language) query timeout from 30 minutes to 60 minutes and raised the limit on concurrent queries from 150 to 500.
-* Athena's pricing model, set at $5 per terabyte scanned, makes it highly cost-effective to transform gigabyte-scale datasets like ours.
-For instance, we compared converting CSV files to Parquet using Athena and Glue PySpark in its default configuration.
-We found that, for our volume range, Athena was 99% cheaper than Glue, where costs depend on the resources utilized.
+* **Cost-Effective**: Athena's pricing model, set at $5 per terabyte scanned, makes it highly cost-effective for transforming gigabyte-scale datasets.
+For instance, converting CSV files to Parquet using Athena was found to be 99% cheaper than using Glue PySpark in its default configuration.
-* There is the option to scale through [Athena provisioned capacity](https://aws.amazon.com/blogs/aws/introducing-athena-provisioned-capacity/), which is billed based on the number of DPUs provisioned and their duration.
+* **Provisioned Capacity**: Option to scale through [Athena provisioned capacity](https://aws.amazon.com/blogs/aws/introducing-athena-provisioned-capacity/), billed based on the number of DPUs provisioned and the duration.

-Despite its advantages, the native Hive table format lacks support for numerous standard database features, resulting in a pipeline that can be less robust and flexible.
+Despite its advantages, Athena with the native Hive table format lacks support for numerous standard database features, resulting in a pipeline that can be less robust and flexible.
 Using the Iceberg table format helps address this gap.

 ### Iceberg for reliability